-Certain Group Members, referred to as "Excluded Persons", will not receive any compensation under the proposed settlement.
-Like other Group Members, Excluded Persons will be prevented by the settlement from bringing any further proceedings against Macquarie.

-The term "Excluded Person" is defined in clauses 8 and 9 of the Revised Settlement Scheme.
-The term refers to certain persons who had a particular type of association with Storm and to the relatives of those persons.
-By way of example, a person is an Excluded Person if:

-they were (i) a director of Storm or of a related body corporate of Storm, (ii) a spouse of such a director or (iii) a relative of such a director or of the director's spouse;

-they were (i) a beneficiary of a trust of which Storm was a trustee, (ii) a spouse of such a beneficiary or (iii) a relative of such a beneficiary or of the beneficiary's spouse.

 Certain Group Members, referred to as "Discounted Claimants", will only receive half of the compensation that they would otherwise have received under the proposed settlement.
 Like other Group Members, Discounted Claimants will be prevented by the settlement from bringing any further proceedings against Macquarie.

-The term "Discounted Claimant" is defined in clause 10 of the Revised Settlement Scheme.
-The term refers to person who, at any time on or after 15 February 2005, was an authorised representative of Storm whose main or predominant role was to give financial advice to clients of Storm.
+The term "Discounted Claimant" is defined in clause 9 of the Second Revised Settlement Scheme.
+In general terms, Discounted Claimants are persons who were closely associated with the design, implementation or promotion of the Storm investment model.
+For example, a person who was a director of Storm or one of Storm’s subsidiaries, or was a Storm financial adviser, or was a senior Storm employee who held a role with Storm that related to the design, implementation or promotion of the Storm investment model, will be a Discounted Claimant.

-Group Members who have already received compensation from another bank in respect of their Storm related borrowings will generally receive reduced compensation under the proposed settlement with Macquarie.
-This is because funds sourced from other banks (e.g. via home loans) which were used to purchase Storm investments are treated as part of Group Members’ Equity Contributions for the purposes of calculating Group Members’ entitlements under this settlement.
-For this reason, where Group Members have reached settlements with other banks pursuant to which those banks have agreed not to require repayment of loan amounts or have paid to the Group Members compensation in relation to such loans, the amount of any such benefit to the Group Member will generally be treated as reducing their Equity Contribution for the purposes of this settlement.
-This is to avoid those Group Members being compensated for such amounts twice, at the expense of other Group Members.
+Group Members who have already received compensation from another bank in respect of their Storm related losses will receive reduced compensation under the proposed settlement with Macquarie.
+This is to avoid those Group Members being compensated for their losses twice, at the expense of other Group Members.

-Clauses 56 and 57 of the Revised Settlement Scheme explain this in more detail.
+Clause 55 of the Second Revised Settlement Scheme explains this in more detail.

-The total of all Group Members’ “Equity Contributions” as defined by clause 56 of the Revised Settlement Scheme (but before taking account of reductions in Equity Contributions by reason of compensation received from another bank) is estimated to be about $270,000,000.
+The total of all Group Members’ “Equity Contributions” as defined by clauses 18(e)(i) and 55 of the Second Revised Settlement Scheme (but before taking account of reductions in Equity Contributions by reason of compensation received from another bank) is estimated to be about $270,000,000.
 Based on the estimated total distribution to Group Members of about $75,000,000, that would produce an estimated percentage return to each Group Member as a result of this settlement of approximately 28% of their individual Equity Contributions.
-However, this estimate is net of costs and interest on costs contributions payable to Funding Group Members and does not take into account reductions in Group Member Equity Contributions by reason of compensation received from other banks, the impact of the exclusion of Excluded Persons and reduced compensation payable to Discounted Claimants.
+However, this estimate is net of costs and interest on costs contributions payable to Funding Group Members and does not take into account reductions in Group Member Equity Contributions by reason of compensation received from other banks and the reduced compensation payable to Discounted Claimants.

-As noted above, Excluded Persons will not receive any compensation.
-Discounted Claimants will receive one-half of the compensation that they would otherwise have received.
+As noted above, Discounted Claimants will receive one-half of the compensation that they would otherwise have received.
 Group Members who have already received compensation from another bank will generally receive reduced compensation under this settlement scheme.